 These medicines may be affected by TAMOSIN or may affect how well it works.
 You may need to take different amounts of your medicine or you may need to take different medicines.

-Avoid taking drugs containing paroxetine, fluoxetine, quinidine, cinacalcet, bupropion, oestrogens, thiazide diuretics and mitomycin.
+Avoid taking drugs containing paroxetine, fluoxetine, quinidine, cinacalcet, bupropion, oestrogens, thiazide diuretics, mitomycin and rifampicin.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking TAMOSIN.

 How much to take

 Your doctor will advise you on what your dose will be.

 The usual dose is 20 mg (one tablet) daily.
 Some people may need to take 40 mg (two tablets) daily.
 Your doctor will tell you if this is necessary.

 How to take it